pardeshiamitsingh/EcoWarriers/README.md

 ![alt text](https://github.com/pardeshiamitsingh/EcoWarriers/blob/master/snapshots/cloud_step2.PNG)

-<h3>Build Aquaduct & Clean Lake Level</h3>
+<h3>Building the Aquaduct & Cleaning the Lake Level</h3>
-Player will have to solve the puzzle by arranging pieces to build an aquaduct from river stream to lake so that water will be channelized to lake.
-In second step player will have to clean garbage from lake water to keep it clean.
-By cleaning objects from lake layer will get points.
-Once player has reached preconfiured points then the level is cleared.
+Player will have to solve the puzzle by arranging the pipeline pieces to build an aquaduct that will transport water from river stream to a lake.
+In the second step, player will have to clean the garbage from the lake to make it clean.
+This can done by clicking on certain objects present in the lake (such as a bottle).
+The player accumulates points upon collecting and thereby removing those objects from the water.
+Once player has reached preconfigured number of points, then the level is completed.
 <br>
 Initial Scene where player can see four puzzle pieces which can be used to build an aquaduct.
-Also player can see.
+In addition, the player can see.
 <ul>
   <li>Time Remaining</li>
    <li>Score/li>